-Any concerted practices (except for establishment of a joint venture) are generally exempted if the participating undertakings’, including their respective groups, combined market share in any product market concerned is below 5 per cent.
+Any concerted practices (except for establishment of a joint venture) are generally exempted if the participating undertakings’ (including respective groups) combined market share in any product market concerned is below 5 per cent.

-Furthermore, as regards vertical or conglomerate concerted practices, these are exempted if the participating undertakings’, including their respective groups, combined market share is below 20 per cent.
-Similarly, horizontal and mixed concerted practices are exempted if the participating undertakings’, including their respective groups, combined market share is below 15 per cent.
+Furthermore, as regards vertical or conglomerate concerted practices, these are exempted if the participating undertakings’ (including respective groups) combined market share is below 20 per cent.
+Similarly, horizontal and mixed concerted practices are exempted if the participating undertakings’ (including respective groups) combined market share is below 15 per cent.
 Both cases are subject to all of the following conditions:

 - neither of the participating undertakings holds a dominant (or monopolistic) position or has exclusive or privilege rights;